This section will provide you with some information about how the University’s Careers Service can support you.

 Making an appointment with a Careers Adviser

-If you would like to make an appointment with a Careers Adviser, follow these steps:
+If you would like to make an appointment, follow these steps:

-- If you don’t think 20 minutes is long enough, when you contact the service to make an appointment, you only need to provide a brief explanation of why a 40 minute appointment woudl be a support.
+- If you don’t think 20 minutes is long enough, contact the Service to request an appointment and provide a brief explanation of why a 40 minute appointment would be beneficial.
 For example, you could say that you access DDSS and have a Learning Support Plan in place.